 The Weill Cornell Primary Care program is a targeted 36-month residency that provides a focused outpatient medicine curriculum in addition to intensive inpatient training.
 Established in 1989, it is characterized by its clinical rigor and flexible opportunities for academic exploration.
 There is an emphasis on the development of excellence in the clinical endeavor, teaching, leadership, and scholarly pursuit.
 It is an institutional priority that residents learn how to think about health care disparities, health equity, delivery of care, community outreach, and evidence-based care, topics particularly relevant in medicine and in our society.

 Primary Care residents rotate through the same inpatient clinical rotations as Categorical residents – including general medicine, subspecialty medicine, and intensive care rotations – but have additional dedicated time devoted to primary care medicine, including spending a full six months of both the PGY2 year and the PGY3 year training in the ambulatory setting.
-This enriched ambulatory time is devoted to direct patient care in the resident's continuity clinics, ambulatory subspecialty selectives with expanded didactic and clinical exposures, regular evidence-based medicine journal clubs, a mentored longitudinal scholarly project, a unique PGY3 leadership/teaching role as Ambulatory Chief Resident, and attendance at annual Society for General Internal Medicine meetings.
+This enriched ambulatory time is devoted to direct patient care in the resident's continuity clinics, ambulatory subspecialty electives with expanded didactic and clinical exposures, regular evidence-based medicine journal clubs, a mentored longitudinal scholarly project, a unique PGY3 leadership/teaching role as Assistant Ambulatory Chief Resident, and attendance at annual Society for General Internal Medicine meetings.
 All of these exposures prepare residents in the Primary Care track to become consummate academic general internists, to care for adult patients across the spectrum of internal medicine, and to assume leadership roles in their careers.

 Increasing the number of primary care trainees and practitioners represents a critical contribution to addressing the current health care crisis on many fronts, including access, value, and quality of care.
 Primary care physicians are generalists trained in the entire breadth of internal medicine, both chronic and acute.
 They build longitudinal patient relationships, offer comprehensive patient-centered care, and improve access to care and health outcomes for their patients.
 They are leaders in clinical medicine, academic medical education, community outreach, and patient advocacy.
 We are proud to contribute to this valuable tradition and to train the primary care leaders of tomorrow.
 Join us!